 Guinness Braised Short Ribs with Roasted or Mashed Potatoes

-These ribs make a perfect centerpiece to your special dinner.
+These ribs make a perfect centerpiece for your special dinner.
 They are quick to prep and slow to cook.
-While they come together quickly, you will need to plan ahead to account for the 4 hour cooking time.
+While they come together quickly, you will need to plan to account for the 4 hour cooking time.

 We hope that this gives you some ideas.
 Prefer something different?
 Use the search function on the site to explore other options!
 There are a wide variety of recipes available!
-As we often say…Make it your own!
 Cooking is a creative process.
 Explore and enjoy!